GLOW-Delta-2025/matrix-panels/README.md

 ```

 ## Setup Instructions
-1. Open `firmware/arm.ino` in the Arduino IDE
+1. Open `firmware/matrix-panels.ino` in the Arduino IDE
-2. Select the correct board (e.g., Arduino Nano / Teensy 4.0)
+2. Select the correct board (Teensy 4.0)
 3. Upload to the connected board

 ## Testing
 Diagnostic sketches are in `tests/`

 ## Documentation
-See `documentation/` or the [Wiki](https://github.com/GLOW-Delta-2025/central-unit/wiki) for details on architecture, function descriptions, and setup.
+See `documentation/` or the [Wiki](https://github.com/GLOW-Delta-2025/master/wiki) for details on architecture, function descriptions, and setup.

 ## Branches
 - `main`: Production-ready code